dataloop/dataloop-support/docs/nagios/nagios_performance_data.md

 # Nagios Performance Data

-You can create, edit, run / test and deploy Nagios format check scripts in any language from within the Dataloop web interface.
-This is unique to Dataloop and we believe this is the secret sauce that enables adoption.
+You can create, edit, run / test and deploy Nagios format check scripts in any language from within the Outlyer web interface.
+This is unique to Outlyer and we believe this is the secret sauce that enables adoption.

 For performance data we adhere to the full spec listed [here](https://nagios-plugins.org/doc/guidelines.html#AEN200) (the relevant bit copied below)

 We support the absolute minimum in terms of what you can get away with and still have us graph the output.
-The following is a perfectly legitimate bash script that would graph properly if you used it in Dataloop:
+The following is a perfectly legitimate bash script that would graph properly if you used it in Outlyer:

 ```
 #!/bin/bash